nlrdev/docker-python-dev/README.md

 3. [Pull](https://github.com/Axiomvp/docker-nginx-gunicorn-django.git) files from git.

-4. Copy your Django app to the `app'` directory, ensure the manage.py is accessible: `app'/manage.py`
+4. Copy your Django app to the `'app'` directory, ensure the `manage.py` is accessible: `app/manage.py`

 5. Add any additional requirements to `Pipfile`